swiftnative/OpenAI/README.md

 ```

-Feel free to create you own simple codable model to decode to, if you don't need the full ones.
+#### Feel free to
+- create you own simple codable model to decode to, if you don't need the full ones.
+- extend api, if you need more.